sajal101agrawal/pov-db/docs/operations/retries-errors-validation.md

 - `setup_server.sh` creates `.env` if absent, builds containers, and waits for API health.
 - `bootstrap_history.sh` runs `initialize_market_data.py --years 5`, validates the DB, clears Redis, and restarts the API.
 - `install_daily_etl_cron.sh` installs a weekday cron at `22:30` server time.
 It runs daily ETL, validates the DB, and clears Redis cache.
 Override with `CRON_TIME="45 22 * * 1-5"`.
+- `update_result_events.py` refreshes only NSE/Yahoo result events and can be run manually between ETL runs.
+Clear Redis afterward if dashboard clients should see the new dates immediately.

 Docker Compose owns the multi-service deployment because a Dockerfile can only build one container image.
 The app Dockerfile builds the API/worker image; `docker-compose.yml` wires